 A modern extension to the chateau (glass of course) designed by Mario Botta, houses the restaurant.
 In keeping with the Sauternes theme, the ceiling is decorated with gilded crystal Semillon leaves.
 More Lalique pieces grace the tables, including perfect replicas of the salt and pepper mills co-created by René Lalique and Peugeot in 1924.

-It takes quite a chef to compete with all this and Jérôme Schilling, the former executive chef of Villa René Lalique, (two Michelin stars) rises to the challenge.
-His menu plays with different ways of using Sauternes in preparing the food as well as serving it by the glass to compliment his dishes.
+It takes quite a chef to compete with all this.
+Jérôme Schilling, the former executive chef of Villa René Lalique, (two Michelin stars) rises to the challenge.
+His menu plays with different ways of using Sauternes.
+He uses it in preparing the food as well as serving it by the glass to compliment his dishes.

 The very comprehensive wine list of the Lalique restaurant at Château Lafaurie Peyraguey is the perfect showcase for all the wines styles of the region, from the chateau and its neighbours.

-Some Sauternes and Barsac wine makers are embracing a trend towards sweet wines that are brighter, lighter and perfectly adapted to so many drinking opportunities, from aperitif, to fish, from roast chicken to blue cheese.
-There are always the classic matches of foie gras and dessert, the whole foie gras cooked in a salt crust comes highly recommended, but be bold, don’t limit yourselves to the classics.
+Some Sauternes and Barsac wine makers are embracing a trend towards sweet wines.
+They are brighter, lighter and perfectly adapted to so many drinking opportunities.
+From aperitif, to fish, from roast chicken to blue cheese.
+There are always the classic matches of dessert and foie gras cooked in a salt crust comes highly recommended.
+But be bold, don’t limit yourselves to the classics.
 Try a glass of Sauternes with a spicy dish for example and many of the other imaginative pairings on offer.

 In the opinion of Jérôme Schilling ‘Sweet wine brings other foods into the realm of haute cuisine’.
 I’ll drink to that.